Uploading Content to the Marketplace

 -

-On the Enable page, in the Documentation section, you can enter details on requirements and configuration for your component.
+In the Documentation field, add details on requirements and configuration for your component.

 - The Typical usage scenario for the component